 Amanda Harlan radiates positivity.
 Over the medium of Zoom, separated by half a dozen time zones and the 5,000 miles between California and London, her charisma seems entirely undiluted.
-She talks fluently and with a nice sense of irony, all the while dealing with two large Labradors, which mill around at her feet.
+She talks fluently and with a nice sense of irony, all the while dealing with two large Labradors milling around at her feet.
 When I ask her how old she is (she’s 32) and apologise for the question, she says, ‘Ask away.
 You can tell I’m the shy and retiring type.’

 The youngest child of Bill and Deborah Harlan works closely with her brother Will, who took over as managing director of Napa’s Harlan Estate in April 2021.
 Harlan père remains founder and chairman, and is still deeply involved in the winery he founded in 1984 and its sister operations: Promontory, Bond, The Mascot, the Napa Valley Reserve, and the Meadowood hotel.
 Amanda’s role covers sales and marketing across the portfolio.
 It’s a big job, including taking the Napa Valley Reserve, the $165,000-entry private members club that now has 700 members, to the next level, bringing in a new generation of wealthy young wine aficionados.